 In contrast, the electrode/filler material is fed automatically with a MIG welder, and its arc is rounder and broader, dissipating heat better.

-These attributes allow a worker to move the puddle faster when working with a MIG welder and make longer runs with an air-cooled torch.
+These attributes allow workers to move the puddle faster when working with a MIG welder and make longer runs with an air-cooled torch.

 It is no secret that larger operations want welding units that can run for long periods of time and easily create yard after yard of weld beads.

 For this reason, quality MIG welders are often the welder of choice in industrial shops that require high production.